 For some, the furniture and home décor come first, followed by art, but de Rossi insists that a great work of art can guide the interior design of any space.
 "I used to tear pages out of design magazines of rooms I found inspiring," she explains, "I came to realize that the thing I was inspired by in each of the tear sheets, was the amazing art."

-If you're still not sure how to buy artwork, one place to start is at General Public.
-"We work with art advisors and educated painters who select works based on an artists technical proficiency and uniqueness," according to de Rossi.
-This way, you'll know you purchasing quality pieces worthy of a space on your walls.
+If you're still not sure how to buy artwork, one place to start is General Public.
+"We work with art advisors and educated painters who select works based on an artist's technical proficiency and uniqueness," according to de Rossi.
+This way, you'll know you're purchasing quality pieces worthy of a space on your walls.

 Leave Room for the Art to Breathe

 Once you've found artwork that speaks to you and your sense of style, it's time to find the perfect place for it in your home.
 De Rossi recommends allowing art to stand alone, but not so much so that the piece feels trivial or unimportant.
 "Hang it on a wall that gives the art enough white space to breathe, but not enough that it feels insignificant," she says.
 However, every space and work of art is different, so there's really no hard-and-fast rule.
 "Sometimes a small work on a large wall can be very impactful," de Rossi acknowledges.

 The one mistake amateur collectors make, according to de Rossi?
 They think of art as an investment.
 "You must connect to works you buy and only care about how much you like it and how it reflects your personal style," she says.
 Focus on these characteristics, rather than how much money a painting or sculpture might be worth.
 "The function of art is to stimulate thought, elevate our environment, and make us happy," she says.
 "It's a great investment if it achieves these things."